 - Non-eligible withdrawals – Withdrawals that are not for eligible medical expenses are always included in your gross income.
 In addition, such withdrawals are generally subject to an additional 20 percent penalty, unless the withdrawal is made after death, disability or reaching age 65.

 HSA legislation and tax advantages are based on federal law.
 Almost all states with a state income tax follow the federal tax treatment.
-At the time this guide was prepared, only Alabama, California and New Jersey were believed to include HSA contributions in gross income for state income taxes.
+At the time this guide was prepared, only California and New Jersey were believed to include HSA contributions in gross income for state income taxes.
 Further does not provide tax advice.
 You should rely on your own tax professional for more information on your state’s tax requirements and your tax preparation.

 Frequently asked questions